Contributed By Signature Litigation

 They can, however, request the production of evidence not disclosed by the other party or detained by a third party but only under very strict conditions and proper identification of the document it wants.
 So-called fishing expeditions are not allowed (Articles 138 and 139 of the French Code of Civil Procedure).

 Each party can be assisted by its own expert.
 Parties can either choose an expert who is listed by French courts of appeal or the Supreme Court as being knowledgeable in a specific area or even choose an expert who is not on such a list, bearing in mind that an unlisted expert’s opinion may be looked on as less convincing than the opinion of a “listed expert”.
 Either kind of parties-appointed expert would need to file a written report that would become evidence in the case.
 This report will be key as there is no oral testimony during trial in France.

-In order to avoid a situation where the court has to determine which parties-appointed expert is the most convincing, courts tend to almost systematically appoint an expert in product liability cases.
-Such appointment can either be requested by the parties or at the court's discretion (Article 232 of the French Code of Civil Procedure).
+In order to avoid a situation where the court has to determine which party-appointed expert is the most convincing, courts tend, almost systematically, to appoint an expert in product liability cases.
+Such appointment can either be requested by the parties or at the court’s discretion (Article 232 of the French Code of Civil Procedure).
 This expert is chosen from the above-mentioned official lists.
 The fees of the court-appointed expert are usually borne first by the plaintiff, who can ask for its reimbursement from the defendant if the latter is later found liable.

 Various expert meetings are generally organised by the expert.
 They are attended by the expert, the parties’ lawyers and/or representatives and, if needed, ex parte technical experts retained by the parties.

 The merits of the case are not discussed at this stage.
 Experts can only address technical (but not legal) issues (Article 238 of the French Code of Civil Procedure).
 It is key that the expert does not legally qualify a defect in order to avoid any potential ambiguity during the proceedings on the merits.